nicoanadt/AgileDataPipelineProject/README.md

 cd docker-mongodb
 docker-compose up -d
 ```
-The database will be available in `localhost:27017` from host, or `mongodb_container:27017` from Docker network
+The database will be available in `localhost:27017` from host, or `mongodb_container:27017` from Docker network.

+First time MongoDB setup require the following credential configuration setup:

 - Create database `AdalineFramework`
 - Create collection `config`